xpeppers/xpeppers-discourse/README.md

 # Ansible-discourse

-Provisioning [Discourse](https://github.com/discourse/discourse) with Vagrant, Ansible and [Discourse Docker](https://github.com/discourse/discourse_docker)
+Provisioning [Discourse](https://github.com/discourse/discourse) with Vagrant, Ansible, [Discourse Docker](https://github.com/discourse/discourse_docker) and AWS.

+# Table of contents
+For the installation on AWS see section [Deployment on AWS](#Deployment-on-AWS) For local installation with vagrant see section []

 ## Requirements